MostafaJammoul/EECE655-DHCP-Exhaustion/README.md

 Replace `<interface>` with your network interface identifier (for example `eth0`, `enp3s0`, or `wlan0`).

-For step-by-step explanations, review the annotated implementations in `annotated_scripts_by_author/` (they correspond to the server, attacker, and detector).

 ## Notes

 * Attacker scripts typically spoof many MAC addresses and send DHCP DISCOVER/REQUEST messages at configurable intervals to exhaust the DHCP server's lease pool.
 * Detector scripts listen for DHCP traffic and flag suspicious patterns, such as a high number of unique MACs requesting leases in a short time, or server lease exhaustion.
 * For full methodology, data, and results, see **EECE655_DHCP_Exhaustion_Report.pdf**.